 Community Corner

-Town Of Hempstead Takes $12K Donation From Production House Looking To Film In Point Lookout
+Town Of Hempstead Takes $12K Donation From Production House That Filmed In Point Lookout

-The Town of Hempstead accepted a $12,000 donation Wednesday from a film production house that wants to film in Point Lookout.
+The Town of Hempstead accepted a $12,000 donation Wednesday from a film production house that Filmed in Point Lookout May 12.

-HEMPSTEAD, NY — The Town of Hempstead accepted a $12,000 donation Wednesday from a movie house seeking to film on the beach in Point Lookout.
+HEMPSTEAD, NY β The Town of Hempstead accepted a $12,000 donation Wednesday from a movie house that filmed on the beach in Point Lookout May 12.

 During public comment on the administrative calendar, a Hempstead resident named Lynn Kroog sought to see more of the documents pertaining to the Point Lookout filming request.